Warning

 The Override tab allows you to adjust travel speeds and spindle speeds while a job is in progress.
 Click any option in the image below to jump to more information, or scroll down for a list of options and descriptions.

-Tool Travel Speed Override¶
+Feed Speed Override¶

 Note